-EISENKOPF – IRONHEAD (Deutschland, China 2017, Tian Dong, Student Award).
+EISENKOPF – IRONHEAD (China, Germany 2017, Tian Dong, Student Award).
 Kung Fu Football – the “Chinese dream.”
 In a Deng Feng Shaolin boarding school some of the 10,000 pupils learn to play football alongside the traditional martial arts – to complete exhaustion.
 China’s next generation captured in insightful sequences.

 FOTBAL INFINIT – INFINITE FOOTBALL (Romania 2018, Corneliu Porumboiu, DOK.panorama).
 “The round thing has to go in the square thing,” the coach Helmut Schulte once pronounced.
 Laurențiu Ginghină’s take on this is visionary.
 He would like to revolutionise football and its rules.
 He discusses this with his friend, the Romanian filmmaker and football fan Corneliu Porumboiu.

 LAST SHIP HOME (Deutschland 2017, Michael Weber, Christian Ebert, DOK.panorama).
 27000 miles across the oceans – a race around the world.
 A crew defeated right from the start, living at close quarters for months on end amid storms and lulls.
 An impressive reconstruction of a great adventure using old Super-8 footage.